The Plateau problem for convex curvature functions

-We prove: \proclaim{Theorem \nextprocno} Let $K$ be an admissable convex curvature function of finite or determinant type; let $M$ be an $(n+1)$-dimensional Hadamard manifold of sectional curvature bounded above by $-1$; let $\kappa\in C^\infty(M)$ be a smooth function taking values in $]0,1[$; and let $\Sigma_u:=(\Sigma_u,\partial\Sigma_u)$ be a smooth, compact, LSC immersed hypersurface such that:
+Using a slightly different approach, we obtain the following complementary result: \proclaim{Theorem \nextprocno} Let $K$ be a convex curvature function; let $M$ be an $(n+1)$-dimensional Hadamard manifold of sectional curvature bounded above by $-1$; let $\kappa:M\rightarrow]0,1[$ be a smooth function; and let $\hat{\Sigma}$ be a smooth compact LSC immersed hypersurface in $M$.
+Suppose that: